single family home

 Julie Hambleton

-December 19, 2023 · 5 min read
+June 28, 2024 · 5 min read

 I bought a house with another single mom to share costs and maintenance.
 Now we have a kid paradise, with built-in babysitting, car-sharing, and a craft studio.

 Life as a single parent is not easy.
 You’re trying to be a present and engaged parent for your children.
 At the same time, you likely have to hold down a career where you also need to be focused.
-There are chores to be done, bills to be paid, and on top of all that, you need to find some time where you can also focus on yourself.
+There are chores to be done and bills to be paid, and on top of all that, you need to find some time where you can also focus on yourself.
 It’s stressful raising kids when you have no one to lean on but yourself.
 This is why this single mom decided to do something a little different.
 She bought a house with another single mom – and their families couldn’t be happier.

 “I Bought A House With Another Single Mom: This is How It’s Going”